ZedPea/brainfuck-interpreter/README.md

 Note: state is not saved across lines, so you can't enter a long program line by line.

+Two sample programs are included, courtesy of Wikipedia, a commented hello world, and the same program on one line with no comments.

 ## Flags:

 #### -f / --file